hagl/dhall-unison/README.md

 ### Example 2: Evaluating Dhall code in ucm

-This library also ships an unsupported runnable `dhallRun` function that can be used to quickly evaluate a dhall expression directly from `ucm`.
+This library also ships an unsupported runnable `dhallRun` function that can be used to quickly test a dhall expression directly from `ucm`.

-The implementation use a bit of a hack to not require quoting or escaping dhall code inside ucm.
+The implementation uses a bit of a hack to not require quoting or escaping dhall code inside ucm.
-For example you can do the following:
+Here are a few examples what you can do:

-Simple calculations:
+Simple calculations
 ```
 .> run dhallRun 47 * 71
 3337
 ```

-Text interpolation, access to environment variables and calling built-in fuctions
+Text interpolation, access to environment variables and calling built-in functions
 ```
-.> run dhallRun "Hello ${env:USER as Text}! \n 3 + 4 = ${Natural/show (3 + 4)}"
+.> run dhallRun "Hello ${env:USER as Text}!\n 3 + 4 = ${Natural/show (3 + 4)}"
 "Hello harald!
  3 + 4 = 7"
 ```